ccoenraets/salesforce-developer-workshop/Creating-the-Application.md

 layout: module
 title: Module 3&#58; Creating the Application
 ---
-In this module, you create Tabs to provide access to the Session and Speaker objects, you group these tabs together in an Application to make them easier to access, and you optimize Page Layouts to show relevant information in the Speaker and Session lists.
+In this module, you create Tabs to provide access to the Session and Speaker objects.
+You group these tabs together in an Application to make them easier to access, and you optimize Page Layouts to show relevant information in the Speaker and Session lists.

 ![](images/app.jpg)